GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

     such as coastlines, custom symbols, *PostScript* macros, color tables, and much more reside.
-If this parameter is not set it defaults to the share sub-directory selected during the *GMT* install process (i.e., your answer to question C.9 on the web install form, or specified by the option in the step of the installation), which normally is the share directory under the *GMT* installation directory.
+If this parameter is not set it defaults to the share sub-directory selected during the *GMT* install process (see if installing from source), which normally is the share directory under the *GMT* installation directory.

 $GMT\_DATADIR
     points to one or more directories where large and/or widely used